concinim/wh-acd/index.md

 # About
 {: #about}

-The IBM Watson Annotator for Clinical Data (ACD) is designed to find medical concepts, [medical codes](wh-acd?topic=wh-acd-medical_codes#medical_codes), and contextual information in unstructured text.
-ACD provides turn key annotators as well as highly customizable annotators that you can tune specifically for your application needs.
-The Unified Medical Language System ([UMLS](https://www.nlm.nih.gov/research/umls/)) is the primary source for ACD concepts and medical codes.
-ACD can also work with user provided ontologies beyond UMLS.
+The {{site.data.keyword.wh-acd_short}} is designed to find medical concepts, [medical codes](wh-acd?topic=wh-acd-medical_codes#medical_codes), and contextual information in unstructured text.
+It provides turn key annotators as well as highly customizable annotators that you can tune specifically for your application needs.
+The Unified Medical Language System ([UMLS](https://www.nlm.nih.gov/research/umls/)) is the primary source for concepts and medical codes. {{site.data.keyword.wh-acd_short}} can also work with user provided ontologies beyond UMLS.

-To illustrate the basic function of ACD, let's look at a simple example.
+To illustrate the basic function of  {{site.data.keyword.wh-acd_short}}, let's look at a simple example.
 Imagine that we have the following small snippet of text:

 ```There were no signs of ulceration```